inferixon/InferAnki/README.md

 **Norwegian Language Learning Add-on for Anki with AI-powered features**

 ## Required API Keys

 ### OpenAI API Key
 - Go to: https://platform.openai.com/
-- Register/log into your account
+- Sign up or log in to your account
 - Create an API key in the API Keys section

 ### ElevenLabs API Key
 - Go to: https://try.elevenlabs.io/l8ypk48ku2uk
-- Register/log into your account
+- Sign up or log in to your account
-- Get your API key in Account Settings
+- Create an API key in your account settings
-- Copy it to the `elevenlabs_api_key` field in `config.json`
-- Select your desired voice
+- Choose your preferred voice and save its voice ID
-- Copy the voice ID to the `elevenlabs_voice_id` field in `config.json`

 ## Installation Steps